vam28/PharmacyManagementSystem/README.md

 ## Project Structure

 - `main.py`: The main Streamlit application file.
+- `home.py`: Contains functions for customers to add, view, and delete products, and manage the shopping cart.
-- `product_operations.py`: Contains functions for product management.
+- `managestock.py`: Contains functions for admin to manage products and categories.
-- `requirements.txt`: Lists the required Python packages.
+- `database.sql`: SQL script to set up the database schema.

 ## Contributing